Kohuept: The concert

 The tour of the Soviet Union consisted of six shows, three in Moscow and three in Leningrad.
 Joel brought his family with him to show the Russians that he felt safe and trusted the Russian people.
 During the show Joel gave new meanings to songs such as "Honesty".
-Each time the song was performed, he dedicated the song to Vladimir Vysotsky because he was an inspirational Russian man who "spoke the truth."
+Each time the song was performed, he dedicated the song to Vladimir Vysotsky, because he was an inspirational Russian man who "spoke the truth."

-During the second of the three concerts performed in Moscow at the Olympic Sports Complex, Joel flipped his electric keyboard, and broke his microphone stand on his grand piano.
-While performing "Sometimes a Fantasy", the audience kept getting attention from spotlights, which angered Joel as he felt it was making it harder to connect with them: The Soviet crowd, raised by decades of Iron Curtain austerity, stopped dancing and froze like deer in headlights when they were lit up, petrified that the security guards would crack down on them.
-Then the lights would go out again and they'd resume dancing.
-Lights off, dancing.
-Lights on, frozen stiff.
-This went on and on like a game of red light, green light, one-two-three.
-With each flick of the lights, the perfectionist Joel saw his hard earned connection fading away.
+During the second of the three concerts performed in Moscow at the Olympic Sports Complex, Joel flipped his electric piano and broke his microphone stand on his grand piano.
+While performing "Sometimes a Fantasy", the audience kept getting attention from spotlights, which angered Joel as he felt it was making it harder to connect with them, because crowd members on whom lights shone would suddenly become silent and still.
 He yelled, "Stop lighting the audience!"
-He then trashed his instruments, overturning his piano and breaking his mic stand.
-He later claimed that, "People like their privacy.
+He then trashed his instruments, overturning his piano and breaking his mic stand; neither he nor the band stopped performing despite this.
+He later claimed that "People like their privacy.
 They go to a concert to get that, to be in the dark and do their own thing."

 Joel brought his daughter Alexa Ray Joel and his wife Christie Brinkley on tour with the band.
 He also crowd-surfed during his performances.
 While in Leningrad, Billy dove into the crowd during the performance of "The Longest Time".
 This was another way for him to show that he trusted the Russian people.

-Joel had played a tour in Europe prior to the tour in the Soviet Union, and was being interviewed during the day.
+Joel had played a tour in Europe prior to the tour in the Soviet Union and was being interviewed during the day.
 As a result, his voice became hoarse.
-Joel himself stated that he was disappointed by the album, and believes his vocals were not up to par during its production.
+Joel himself stated that he was disappointed by the album and believed his vocals were not up to par during its production.
 Despite his opinion, Columbia Records released the album, claiming it was a "historic event".
 Joel and his band jokingly refer to the album as Kaput.